irffanhaziq/DataManagementAssignment3/README.md

 ```
 **('ACCURACY OF THE MODEL:', 0.9666666666666667)**

 The accuracy of the model on the test data is approximately 96.67%.
 This means that 96.67% of the predictions made by the model on the test set are correct.
+The Random Forest Classifier achieved an accuracy of 96.67%.
+This means that the model correctly classified 96.67% of the iris flower samples in the test set.
+This high accuracy indicates that the model has learned the patterns and relationships between the features and the species labels effectively.

 ### Calculate the precision of the model
 ```
 precision = precision_score(y_test, y_pred, average='weighted')